Banner Health

 • Medication: You might take medicines called anti-thyroid drugs, like methimazole or propylthiouracil.
 They help slow down how much thyroid hormone your thyroid gland produces.
 Sometimes, your provider may also prescribe beta blockers to help with symptoms like a fast heartbeat or anxiety.

-• Radioactive iodine therapy (RAI): In this treatment, you swallow a radioactive iodine pill that slowly makes the thyroid work less.
+• Radioactive iodine treatment (RAI): In this treatment, you swallow a radioactive iodine pill that slowly makes the thyroid work less.
 RAI is often used to treat Graves’ disease, but it is not recommended for pregnant or breastfeeding people due to radiation.

 • Surgery (thyroidectomy): In some cases, when other treatments do not work or are unsuitable for you, you might need surgery to remove part of or all of your thyroid gland.

+Both radioactive iodine and surgery can permanently lower thyroid hormone production.
+If this happens, your thyroid may become underactive (hypothyroidism).
 After surgery or RAI, you must take a small daily pill of thyroid medication for the rest of your life to keep your body working properly.

 What can happen if hyperthyroidism is not treated?